-(1) All outstanding and unvested options held by our NEOs had an exercise price greater than the closing price of Tellurian common stock as of December 31, 2019 and the NEOs would, therefore, not be entitled to any payments with respect to their outstanding options upon the occurrence of a "change of control" or upon termination of employment for any reason as of December 31, 2019.

-(2) In the event of a "change of control," the Driftwood Incentive Program awards granted to Ms. Gentle and Messrs.
+- (1) All outstanding and unvested options held by our NEOs had an exercise price greater than the closing price of Tellurian common stock as of December 31, 2019 and the NEOs would, therefore, not be entitled to any payments with respect to their outstanding options upon the occurrence of a "change of control" or upon termination of employment for any reason as of December 31, 2019. - In the event of a "change of control," the Driftwood Incentive Program awards granted to Ms. Gentle and Messrs.
 Teague, Lafargue and Belhumeur would fully vest and become payable, and the Driftwood Incentive Program awards granted to Mr. Sharafeldin would fully vest and become payable upon certain terminations of employment on or within 12 months following the "change of control."
 No NTP Dates have occurred as of December 31, 2019 and, therefore, none of the NEOs have been entitled to any payments under their Driftwood Incentive Program awards solely upon a termination for any reason on December 31, 2019.
 However, in the event that an NTP Date were to occur following certain terminations of employment, the NEOs would be eligible to earn payments with respect to the applicable Phase under their Driftwood Incentive Program awards.
-If all of the NTP Dates had occurred as of December 31, 2019, our NEOs would have received the full amount of their Driftwood Incentive Program awards (the value of which is reflected in the above table for a "Termination in connection with a Change of Control") upon a termination of their Program awards (with the same value) if all of the NTP Dates had occurred as of December 31, 2019 unor NEOs would have received the same value) if all of the NTP Dates had occurred as of December 31, 2019 unor NEOs would have received the same value) if all of the NTP Dates had occurred as of December 31, 2019 unor NEOs except Mr. Sharafeldin, would include a termination by the NEO for good reason under certain circumstances), but the amounts would become vested and payable over time on the regularly scheduled vesting dates.
+If all of the NTP Dates had occurred as of December 31, 2019, our NEOs would have received the full amount of their Driftwood Incentive Program awards (the value of which is reflected in the above table for a "Termination in connection with a Change of Control") upon a termination of their employment due to death or "disability."
+Our NEOs would also have received full payment of their Driftwood Incentive Program awards (with the same value) if all of the NTP Dates had occurred as of December 31, 2019 upon a "termination without cause" (which, for all of our NEOs except Mr. Sharafeldin, would include a termination by the NEO for good reason under certain circumstances), but the amounts would become vested and payable over time on the regularly scheduled vesting dates.
 For more information regarding the treatment of the Driftwood Incentive Program awards upon the occurrence of a "change of control" or upon a termination of employment, see the chart above under the heading "Potential Payments upon Termination or Change of Control-Summary of Termination and Change of Control Benefits."